zwave-js/zwave-js-ui/docs/guide/mqtt.md

 - `writeValue(valueId, value)`: Write a specific value to a [valueId](https://zwave-js.github.io/node-zwave-js/#/api/valueid?id=valueid)
 - `sendCommand(ctx, command, args)`: Send a custom command.
   - `ctx`:context to get the instance to send the command (`{ nodeId: number, endpoint: number, commandClass: number }`)
-  - `command`: the command string name
+  - `command`: the command name.
+Check available commands by selecting a CC [here](https://zwave-js.github.io/node-zwave-js/#/api/CCs/index)
   - `args`: array of arguments to pass to the command

 ### Api call examples